MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     For more information about this group policy setting, see [No Add-ins loaded due to group policy settings for Office 2013 and Office 2016 programs](https://support.microsoft.com/help/2733070/no-add-ins-loaded-due-to-group-policy-settings-for-office-2013-and-off).

-- For multiple monitors and Office versions 16.0.8828.2010 and later (Click-to-Run): Do not use the DDPI feature
+- For Office versions 16.0.8828.2010 and later (Click-to-Run): Do not use the DDPI feature

     Recent builds of Office include support for sharp graphics and text for dynamic dot per inch (DDPI) monitors.
 Currently, this configuration is not compatible with the Azure Information Protection client and can result in the Azure Information Protection bar displaying outside the Office app.

     To disable this feature in Office apps: **File** > **General** > **User Interace options**:

     - If you see the option **When using multiple displays** is set to **Optimize for best appearance**, set this to **Optimize for compatibility (application restart required)** instead.

-        - If you see the option **Use best settings for my display is selected**, cancel this selection.
+    - If you see that the option **Use best settings for my display** is selected, remove this selection.

 > [!IMPORTANT]
 > Installation of the Azure Information Protection client requires local administrative permissions.